vdonthireddy/vj-service-catalog-sample/README.md

 ```
 Once the setup of service catalog is complete, and postgres instance and binding is created, run the following to deploy and test your application connecting to postgres instance:

-Note: Please update the allrun.sh and aks.yml files with your docker hub repository
+Note: Before you run the following commands, please take a look at aks.yml and allrun.sh files to make sure you have all the secrets created and comment/uncomment the sections based on your requirement.

 ```sh
 mvn clean install